Quarto website preview server hacks

 OTOH, if I run the preview server at the same time as a render process, it will die spontaneously sometimes.

-Excessive cleverness 2: I am discombobulated when the quarto server tries to persuade my browser to switch “latest” updated page, since I am usually editing a few pages at once, and do not enjoy having my 7 open tabs suddenly decided to show me the same thing, instead of the 7 different things I wished to see.
+Excessive cleverness 2: I am discombobulated when the quarto server tries to persuade my browser to switch to the “latest” updated page, since I am usually editing a few pages at once, and do not enjoy having my 7 open tabs suddenly decide to show me the same thing, instead of the 7 different things I wished to see.
 Infuriatingly, the back button does not work to undo this.
 Avoid this behaviour with

 Excessive cleverness 3: Quarto chooses a new random port for the server each time, which is cute, but makes those 7 preview tabs impossible to bookmark and terrible for my browser workflow.
 I guess it is trying to optimise the possibility that if I run lots of servers, they will work?
-But I don’t have the many, many gigabytes of ram and CPUs that would be required to run multiple copies of this app, so that is no use to me.
+But I don’t have the many, many gigabytes of RAM and CPUs that would be required to run multiple copies of this app, so that is no use to me.
 I fix a predictable port thusly:

 Putting these together, my invocation for a preview is

-However that does not work for me; I find I need to set the CLI flags instead.
+However, that does not work for me; I find I need to set the CLI flags instead.

-2 quarto preview server is broken
+2 quarto preview

 tl;dr Efficient, reliable, convenient: choose none.

-2. Despite that, the quarto server itself is not that fast at serving files.
+uses colossal amounts of RAM for my site; I guess it is serving the site from memory?Despite that, the quarto server itself is not that fast at serving files.
 It seems to block a lot and take ages to serve me a page, even if it has already rendered the page.
-A profile in the browser shows my HTML is being served at approximately 400 bytes/second, which is faster than typing, but not by much.
+A performance profile in the browser shows my HTML is being served at approximately 400 bytes/second, which is faster than typing, but not by much.

-4. quarto preview sometimes serves stale versions of the content I am working on.
+sometimes serves stale versions of the content I am working on.
 I might see an old version of some page, even if I have seen it tantalisingly serve the updated version momentarily, before it reverts to some older version.
 This annoyance is worse for me than it might sound, because I waste attention each time it happens trying to work out if the problem is quarto or me.
-For something I do hundreds of times per day like edit my blog, it adds up to lots of time spent swearing and debugging, rather than writing.
+For something I do hundreds of times per day like edit my blog, it adds up to lots of time spent swearing and debugging, rather than writing.If the preview server is not spending all that RAM on keeping the content current, and all that compute time on wondering whether the content is current, what is it actually doing?

 The precise degree of slowness is particularly corrosive to my personal attention span.
 30 seconds is long enough to drag productivity to a halt, but not long enough to let me go away and do something else.

-5. A full re-render via quarto render while also running the preview server behaves unpredictably.
-Sometimes it crashes the preview server, or leaving detritus lying around.
-So the server is not set-and-forget, but rather a thing I need to babysit, and make sure it does not clash with a full re-render.
+while also running the preview server behaves unpredictably.
+Sometimes it crashes the preview server, or leaves detritus lying around.
+So the server is not set-and-forget, but rather a thing I need to babysit, and make sure it does not clash with a full re-render.Sometimes, and I do not know why, the server decides a full re-render of the site is necessitated, although I have done nothing special, and then previewing that next one-line change needs a

 2.1 Workaround 1: continually restart

-My fix for (some of) the weird bugs and misfeatures in quarto preview is to continually turn the preview server off and on again, which seems to keep memory use under control and keeps the pages more current.
-This is best done manually, by running it from the shell and doing a ^C to kill it.
+is to continually turn the preview server off and on again, which seems to keep memory use under control and keeps the pages more current.
+This is best done manually, by running it from the shell and doing a ^C

-I attempted to define a helper function which kills the quarto process and restart it automatically, but the wily quarto process seems to evade my attempts to kill it by spawning detached subprocesses or something, so it doesn’t work.
+process seems to evade my attempts to kill it by spawning detached subprocesses or something, so it doesn’t work.
 This is how far I got.

-However, that does not work. quarto preview seems to detach if I run it in the background, and I do not know how to find the correct PID to kill it.
+seems to detach if I run it in the background, and I do not know how to find the correct PID to kill it.
 Suggestions welcome.

 Seeing this, I became enlightened.
 The best way to stop the quarto preview server is to never start it in the first place.
 Read on.